Lemoncode/webpack-by-sample/00 Intro/00 Boilerplate/README.md

   ]
 }
 ```
+- Some editors can highlight that the comma is error, but really it isn't.
+You can delete the comma but really it's not necessary.

 - We can countinue with webpack configuration.
 Create an empty skeleton on a file named **webpack.config.js**, and indicate the js entry point.